pravega/spark-connectors/documentation/src/docs/tutorial-3-writing-to-pravega-java.md

 ## Prerequisites

+- **Java 11**: Java 11 JDK is required.
+Refer to [Prepare Development Environment](prepare-development-environment.md#prerequisites).

-- **Gradle**: This tutorial uses Gradle to build the Java package.
-If you are using Ubuntu, you may use these steps to install it.
+- **Gradle**: This tutorial uses [Gradle](https://gradle.org/) to build the Java package.
+If you are using Ubuntu, you may use this command to install it.

     ```shell
     sudo apt-get install gradle